-How the IoT is changing the way humans tell stories, and why a whole new UI is needed to create epic AI storytellers.
+Ai + IoT is changing how humans tell stories, and why a whole new UI is needed to create epic storytelling.

-The fifth part in a ten part series exploring combinations of AI, IoT, Blockchains, and data.
+The fifth part in a ten part series exploring the future of the internet in combinations: the art & science of mixing AI, IoT, Blockchains, and Data.
 Follow the series on Medium: https://medium.com/@AkBlackwood

 The Internet of Things Makes a Boring Story

-But it doesn’t have to.
+But it doesn’t have too.
 A new interface is coming to an experience near you.